 Job growth in DC is driven by recent health initiatives such as FitDC.
 When these programs are created, they generate the need for educated professionals to administrate, evaluate, and build health awareness among resident according to program goals.

-The US Bureau of Labor Statistics (BLS) published the following job growth projections for these public health professions in Washington, DC between 2012-2022:
+The US Department of Labor published the following job growth projections for these public health professions in Washington, DC between 2022-2032:

 Salaries for Public Health Professions in Washington DC

-As of 2014, there were 630 community health workers employed in DC earning an average annual salary of $65,150.
-The following salaries range from the tenth percentile (entry level careers) to the 90th percentile (experienced professionals in the field.)
-The BLS recorded the following salary data in 2014:
+As of 2023 there were 690 social and community service managers employed in DC earning an average annual salary of $106,750.
+The following salaries range from the median to the 90th percentile and are sourced from the US Bureau of Labor Statistics:

 Career Opportunities for MPH-Educated Public Health Professionals in Washington DC